webeet-io/_onboarding/src/content/docs/onboarding/swe/resources/resources-amparo.md

 Purpose: Ensures a value is "truthy" (i.e., not null, undefined, false, 0, or "").
 If it's not, it throws a specified error.

-    How it Works: If the provided value is truthy, the function returns the value.
+- **How it Works**: If the provided value is truthy, the function returns the value.
 If it's falsy, it immediately throws a structured error.
-    Use Case: Perfect for general-purpose checks where you expect a value to exist or a condition to be true after an operation.
+- **Use Case**: Perfect for general-purpose checks where you expect a value to exist or a condition to be true after an operation.

 Example from code:
 assert checks if isPasswordValid is true.
 If false, it throws an Authentication error.